Program cost: €1250

 Over the programme students will complete approximately 40 hours, spread over the following areas: Onsite excavation/practical work; Onsite workshops; Onsite lectures; Field Trips; Self-directed learning.

-In total, 50% of the available marks will be allocated during continuous assessment while students are onsite with IAFS (including participation and a short test worth 10%).
-The remaining 50% will be assessed by examination of a 1,500-word paper, due one week after the completion of the program.
+In total, 60% of the available marks will be allocated during continuous assessment while students are onsite with IAFS.
+The remaining 40% will be assessed by examination of a 1,500-word paper, due one week after the completion of the program.

 It is important that you understand that this is a summer school with a difference.
 You will be expected to participate in excavations at the site on a full-time basis Monday to Friday.